Our customers trust us to look after their personal information, and manage it securely and responsibly.

 • Request your personal information to be transferred to other providers on certain occasions.

-• In certain circumstances you may have the right to "object" to processing (i.e. sharing) of your information where the sharing would be for a purpose other than the original one.
+• "Object" to processing (sharing) of your information where this would be for a purpose other than the one you originally agreed to.

 • Challenge any decisions made without human intervention (automated decision making).